ayan1019/Breakout_Game/README.md

 # Breakout Game

 Breakout was a hit game originally coded up by Steve Wozniak before he and Jobs started Apple.
 It's a simple game that is similar to Pong where you use a ball and paddle to break down a wall.
+This game was built using python turtle.